-Williams Hybrid Power and Alstom Transport have signed an agreement that will see Williams Hybrid Power’s energy storage technology applied to Alstom’s Citadis trams by 2014.
+Williams Hybrid Power, a sub division of Williams Advanced Engineering until its sale to GKN in April 2014, has signed an agreement that will see its energy storage technology applied to Alstom’s Citadis trams.

-Originally developed for the 2009 Williams Formula One car, Williams Hybrid Power’s energy storage technology has since been introduced into applications such as London buses and the Le Mans winning Audi R18 e-tron quattro.
+Originally developed for the 2009 Williams Formula One car, flywheel energy storage technology developed at the Williams factory in Oxfordshire has since been introduced into applications such as London buses and the Le Mans winning Audi R18 e-tron quattro.
 The technology offers fuel savings and emissions reductions by harvesting the energy that is normally lost as heat when braking and turning it into additional power.
 It is ideally suited to trams because of their stop-start nature and high mass.
 Furthermore, the flywheel’s rotor is made of composite material which is inherently safe because there is no metallic structure travelling at very high speed.